-We created a demographic form, distributed to all of our participants, which helped gather general information about the kind of participations we used for the tests.
+We created a demographic form distributed to all participants, which helped gather general information about the kind of participations we used for the tests.
 For example, we asked about age, level of education, and level of comfort in using technology.

 Before testing, we provided a consent form for our participants to sign and acknowledge.
-Furthermore, we created instructions that outlined exactly how moderators must conduct the tests in order to maintain consistency and avoid bias.
+Furthermore, we outlined instructions on how moderators must conduct the tests in order to maintain consistency and avoid bias.
 This included the testing environment, the types of participants, and reading a moderator script.